pstrobl96/prusa_exporter/README.md

 This is implementation of Prometheus exporter for Prusas printers running Buddy board and Prusa Link Web - Like Prusa Mini or MK4 or XL.
 You can check any number of printers if you want to as long it has accesible Prusa Link API.

-### printers.yaml
+### buddy.yaml

-Exporter loads printers.yaml (file with connections to printers) from environment variable called **PRUSA_EXPORTER_PRINTERS**.
-If you want to put this file in folder, where exporter is located then just set it to *printers.yaml*.
+Exporter loads buddy.yaml (file with connections to printers) from environment variable called **BUDDY_EXPORTER_CONFIG**.
+If you want to put this file in folder, where exporter is located then just set it to *buddy.yaml*.

 ### Grafana Dashboard